juicedata/juicefs/docs/en/databases_for_metadata.md

 ## PostgreSQL

-PostgreSQL is one of the most popular open source relational databases in the world, and is often used as the preferred database for Web applications.
+> PostgreSQL is one of the most popular open source relational databases in the world, and is often used as the preferred database for Web applications.

 You can easily buy a managed PostgreSQL database service on the cloud computing platform, or follow the [Quick Start Guide](https://www.postgresqltutorial.com/postgresql-getting-started/).

-Other PostgreSQL-compatible databases (such as CockRoachDB) can also be used as meta engine.
+Other PostgreSQL-compatible databases (such as CockroachDB) can also be used as meta engine.

 ### Create a file system